Judopay/JudoKit/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@JudoPayments-orange.svg)](http://twitter.com/JudoPayments)
 [![Build Status](https://travis-ci.org/JudoPay/JudoKit.svg)](http://travis-ci.org/JudoPay/JudoKit)

-# judoKit Native SDK for iOS #
+# judoKit Native SDK for iOS

 <p><img align="right" src="http://judopay.github.io/JudoKit/ressources/theme01.png" width="257" height="480"></p>

 This is the official Judo iOS SDK.
 It is built on top of basic frameworks ([Judo](http://github.com/JudoPay/Judo-Swift), [JudoShield](https://github.com/judopay/judoshield)) combining them with additional tools to enable easy integration of payments into your App.
+It works for both Swift and Obj-C projects.

-### What is this project for? ###
+### What is this project for?

 The JudoKit is a framework for creating easy payments inside your app with [JudoPay](https://www.judopay.com/).
 It contains an exhaustive toolbelt for everything to related to making payments.